ytcs/ytcs.github.io/_posts/2025-05-23-coarse-graining-information-loss-necessary-bias.md

 The process of simplifying complex information, known as **coarse-graining**, is fundamental to both cognitive systems and the modeling of complex physical or computational systems.
 This involves mapping a large set of detailed **microstates** \(X\) to a smaller, more manageable set of **macrostates** \(K\).
 While essential for tractability, this simplification inevitably leads to information loss.
 This post explores the information-theoretic underpinnings of this loss and its direct consequences on the minimum achievable error, or **inherent bias**, when making judgments based on these simplified macrostate representations.

 We will focus on the behavior of coarse-graining under general conditions, particularly when the mapping from microstates to macrostates lacks specific structure, akin to a random map.
-The discussion will adhere to the uniform microstate distribution assumption for key results concerning information loss and bias.
+For many of the key results concerning information loss with random maps and the subsequent inherent bias, a uniform distribution over microstates will be assumed, providing a baseline for understanding typical outcomes.
 The primary example used for illustration will be the coarse-graining of sequences of coin flips (microstates) to the count of heads (a macrostate).

 ## 1. Information-Theoretic Framework